 The plants that we think do the best in Spring time in the subtropics are:

 It’s like a zucchini, but if you leave it on the vine it will be more like a very mild butternut – it was actually the veggie that converted our 4 year old butternut hater into a lover.
 It’s so versatile, and it takes up less space because it climbs.
 These guys do not like humidity so you need to get them in early (or wait until the end of summer to start them).
 Hot tip, the fruit fly do love them so pick them early during summer.

 Our kids eat cucumbers like they breathe.
 They are a sure fire staple in our household so they have to be grown.
 I opt for Lebanese varieties as I am lazy and don’t like to peel the thick skins of some of the traditional varieties.
 This year I will be experimenting with a bunch of different types.

+Big tomatoes are hard in the hot months here in the subtropics.
+Prone to disease and the constant battle of fruit fly which is why in Spring we only plant cherry tomatoes.
 My favourite right now is a yellow cherry tomato called honey bee – it’s so sweet and prolific.